KrzysztofMarciniak/ScholarVault/README.md

 * **Font Awesome** provides a comprehensive icon library to improve UI clarity and usability.
 This combination ensures a modern, performant, and maintainable frontend that aligns with the backend API for fast and interactive article management.
 ## Implementation
+The typical workflow begins with an author registering on the platform and submitting a new article.
+The author can then collaborate with assigned reviewers (Administrator assigns them), addressing feedback and submitting revisions as needed.
+Once the review process is complete (accepted), administrators make the final decision to either publish or reject the article, ensuring quality and compliance with platform standards.
 ### Functionality
 Home Page
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/5b05206a-ffa7-4ea5-9bb6-a81cd029b7b5" />